 Flexible Internship Program

 As a professional school, career preparation for employment is part of the core academic mission at Rotman.
-The Flexible Internship Program increases the number of available work placement opportunities and enhances the learning experience for Full-Time MBA students by integrating the work placement into a formal course.
+The Flexible Internship Program (FIP) increases the number of available work placement opportunities and enhances the learning experience for Full-Time MBA students by integrating the work placement into a formal course.

 The Flexible Internship Program allows students to put theory into practice by deepening their foundational knowledge in management and business concepts through thoughtful reflection, coaching, and feedback.
 Students learn to apply core management ideas, models, data, and theories learned in the classroom during their first year core MBA curriculum in real time during their work replacement.